 The route you choose depends on two factors: the time of year that you are doing this and whether or not you want to make a quick detour for a unique view of the Matterhorn.

-The first leg of this trip is the same no matter which route you choose (Zermatt to Furi).
+The first leg of this trip, from Zermatt to Furi, is the same no matter which route you choose.
+One gondola runs between Zermatt and Furi.
 Beyond Furi, you can take your pick between two different cable car routes.

 The view of Furi cable car station with Zermatt in the background.
 This photo was taken from the Hängebrücke.